 We offer personalized doctoral dissertation support and supervision on wide range of linguistics topics using applied, theoretical, experimental, corpus-based or ethnographic methodological frameworks.

 A vibrant research environment is also manifest through various public events and workshops throughout the year.

 Career Opportunities in Linguistics, English Language & Bilingualism

-These research degrees prepare you for and academic career in the field of Bilingualism/Linguistics or for other work in related areas requiring highly qualified individuals.
+These research degrees prepare you for and academic career in the field of Linguistics or Applied Linguistics for other work in related areas requiring highly qualified individuals.

 The high level of research and analytical capabilities, discipline and communication skills acquired will increase employment prospects in fields such as, communications, teaching, publishing and research.
 More broadly, a research degree has become a qualification valued by many employers who recognise the skills and commitment a PhD requires.